-3 Simple Steps to Create a Scatter Plot with 4 variables in Excel
+How to Create a Scatter Plot with 4 Variables in Excel: 3 Simple Steps

 A scatter plot is a chart or diagram where the relationship between two or more numeric values can be drawn.
 It is different from other charts because it plots values on both horizontal and vertical axis.
 It automatically draws independent variables on the horizontal axis and the dependent variables on the vertical axis which makes it easier to work with.
 On the other hand line charts and others plot variables on a horizontal axis only.